-This is part one of a three-part article to help save you from yourself in a city built for high rollers.
-In Las Vegas, where money is concerned, it can be easy to go 'O'-verboard.
+In Las Vegas, where money is concerned for poker players, it can be easy to go 'O'-verboard.

 Being a low-limit poker professional requires as much bankroll discipline off the table as it does on the table.